mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 - Parse and save a device's alerts configuration based on MQTT message from Spoke.Zone
 - Cache all MQTT messages during runtime
 - Use message cache to monitor the status of each alert, and trigger an alert when all of its conditions are met
-  - Should support all condition configurations
+  - Will support all condition configurations
 - Send alerts to S.Z via MQTT
 - Notify apps that an alert was triggered